Organic carbon

 The Geology, Soil and Seismic Risk Area has produced some maps describing the organic carbon content in regional soils in order to orient the management, protection and conservation policies.
 The following maps are available:

-Percentage soil organic carbon content in 0-30 and 0-100 cm layer (plain at 1:50k scale, hills and mountain at 1:250k scale).
+Percentage soil organic carbon content in 0-30 cm and 0-100 cm layer (plain at 1:50k scale, hills and mountain at 1:250k scale).
 This parameter provides information on the status of soil fertility and influences many physical - chemical properties of soil.
 It is also a parameter used in simulation models (eg. estimation of the water balance);

 Soil organic carbon stock in 0-30 cm layer and 0-100 cm layer (plain at 1:50k scale, hills and mountain at 1:250k scale).
 This parameter provides information on the amount of organic carbon and thus CO2 currently present in the soils of Emilia-Romagna region, from which we can estimate the storage capacity or potential loss of CO2 as a result of use changes or different agronomic management of soils;